SNodeC/snode.c/README.md

 Basically the architecture of every server and client application is the same and consists of three components.

--   Server respective Client instance
+-   SocketServer respective SocketClient instance
 -   SocketContextFactory
 -   SocketContext